These 5 Old Kitchen Items Are Worth A Fortune

 5. Jadeite dishware

 Back in the days, during the Great Depression, jadeite dishware was a big thing, and many Americans loved to have it on their tables and in their kitchens.
-These are called “jadeite” after the semi-precious stone they are made from.
+This affordable, durable, and cheerfully colored glassware brought a touch of brightness to a difficult era.
+It was often given away as a promotional freebie in oatmeal boxes or flour sacks, or earned as a prize at a movie theater.
+These are called “jadeite” after the semi-precious stone they are made from, mimicking its milky green hue.

 Initially, this material was used because it had great heat resistance properties, but after WW2, it continued to be used just for aesthetics.
+Its sturdy nature made it perfect for everyday use in diners and homes alike, able to withstand the rigors of frequent washing and handling.
 And indeed, this is a beautiful color that still attracts many old kitchen item enthusiasts.
+The soft, creamy green is instantly recognizable and evokes a strong sense of nostalgia for mid-century Americana.

 You should also read: How to Get Free Clothes: 5 Best Reward Programs Revealed